prideout/book-webgl/README.md

 - Add "fast path" to ColorGraph

+- ResizeTest looks bad with Firefox

 - Add colors to ColorGraph

-- Move jquery out of GIZA.init
+- $(document).ready is the only usage of jquery... grep '\$' *.js

 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet) ^-- really need to hammer out the vector math stuff